tarwn/lessthandot-hugo/blogs/content/posts/2013-01-08-database-projects-installing-the-database-project-template.md

   <a href="/wp-content/uploads/blogs/DataMgmt/Axel8s/DBPCreate3.png?mtime=1357652946"><img alt="" src="/wp-content/uploads/blogs/DataMgmt/Axel8s/DBPCreate3.png?mtime=1357652946" width="200" height="100" /></a>
 </div>

 A web page will open where you can download SQL Server Data Tools for Visual Studio 2010 or for Visual Studio 2012.
-Since I&#8217;m using the SQL Server Data Tools delivered with SQL Server 2012 and this is a Visual Studio 2010 Shell I will download the Visual Studio 2010 version:
+Since I'm using the SQL Server Data Tools delivered with SQL Server 2012 and this is a Visual Studio 2010 Shell I will download the Visual Studio 2010 version:

 <div class="image_block">
   <a href="/wp-content/uploads/blogs/DataMgmt/Axel8s/DBPCreate4.png?mtime=1357652946"><img alt="" src="/wp-content/uploads/blogs/DataMgmt/Axel8s/DBPCreate4.png?mtime=1357652946" width="400" height="200" /></a>
 </div>

-Another screen will show, giving you more details about what&#8217;s going to happen and give you more options if you need to install SQL Server Data Tools on a machine with no internet access or with other language needs.
+Another screen will show, giving you more details about what's going to happen and give you more options if you need to install SQL Server Data Tools on a machine with no internet access or with other language needs.
 Since Dutch is not supported and my machine has internet access I just start the download:

 <div class="image_block">
   <a href="/wp-content/uploads/blogs/DataMgmt/Axel8s/DBPCreate5.png?mtime=1357652946"><img alt="" src="/wp-content/uploads/blogs/DataMgmt/Axel8s/DBPCreate5.png?mtime=1357652946" width="200" height="300" /></a>
 </div>

 Now you can choose to Save or Run the setup.
-I&#8217;m just going to run it:
+I'm just going to run it:

 <div class="image_block">
   <a href="/wp-content/uploads/blogs/DataMgmt/Axel8s/DBPCreate6.png?mtime=1357652946"><img alt="" src="/wp-content/uploads/blogs/DataMgmt/Axel8s/DBPCreate6.png?mtime=1357652946" width="200" height="100" /></a>
 </div>

-Don&#8217;t know if you can trust Microsoft Corporation as a Publisher but hitting Don&#8217;t Run will not help you on getting the software installed.
+Don't know if you can trust Microsoft Corporation as a Publisher but hitting Don't Run will not help you on getting the software installed.
 So hit Run:

 <div class="image_block">
   <a href="/wp-content/uploads/blogs/DataMgmt/Axel8s/DBPCreate7.png?mtime=1357652946"><img alt="" src="/wp-content/uploads/blogs/DataMgmt/Axel8s/DBPCreate7.png?mtime=1357652946" width="200" height="100" /></a>